-Prophylactic antibiotic therapy is necessary to reduce the risks of peripartum infections, which are the cause of 10% of maternal deaths and are associated to the death of nearly 1 million of newborns every year, according to the WHO*.
+Prophylactic antibiotic therapy is necessary to reduce the risks of peripartum infections, which are the cause of 10% of maternal deaths and are associated to the death of nearly 1 million of newborns every year, according to the (sidenote: WHO recommendations for prevention and treatment of maternal peripartum infections- 2015 ) .
 However, these treatments are associated with adverse effects, including changes in the maternal microbiota that are likely to impact the child’s early colonization.
 This led a Brazilian team to study changes in breast milk bacterial populations, while focusing on bacteria from the Bifidobacterium genus.
 The main representatives of this genus (B. breve, B. adolescentis, B. bifidum, B. longum, and B. dentium in breast milk) are known for their beneficial effects on humans, especially through the production of short-chain fatty acids.

 Significant decrease in Bifidobacterium on Day 7